jcu-eresearch/DC24-Rich-Data-Capture-Documentation/provisioning-developer.rst

 It is assumed that Shibboleth is already setup on the front end web server.
 The proected end-point within the Provisioning Interface is */login/shibboleth*.
-This end point will require the following attributes:
+This end point will require the following attributes be released by Shibboleth:

 # firstName
+# surname
-#
+# commonName
 # email
+# auEduPersonSharedToken

+The final attribute, *auEduPersonSharedToken*, is a globally unique identifier for the use, and is what is used to link the Shibboleth account to the local account, as well as to accounts in other repositories.

 ...